-Value in Zcash is either transparent or shielded.
+All value in Zcash belongs to some chain value pool.
+There is a single transparent chain value pool, and also a chain value pool for each shielded protocol (Sprout or Sapling).
 Transfers of transparent value work essentially as in Bitcoin and have the same privacy properties.
-Shielded value is carried by notes2, which specify an amount and (indirectly) a shielded payment address, which is a destination to which notes can be sent.
+Value in a shielded chain value pool is carried by notes2, which specify an amount and (indirectly) a shielded payment address, which is a destination to which notes can be sent.
 As in Bitcoin, this is associated with a private key that can be used to spend notes sent to the address; in Zcash this is called a spending key.

 To each note there is cryptographically associated a note commitment.
-Once the transaction creating a note has been mined, the note is associated with a fixed note position in a tree of note commitments, and with a nullifier unique to that note.
+Once the transaction creating a note has been mined, the note is associated with a fixed note position in a tree of note commitments, and with a nullifier2 unique to that note.
 Computing the nullifier requires the associated private spending key (or the nullifier deriving key for Sapling notes).
 It is infeasible to correlate the note commitment or note position with the corresponding nullifier without knowledge of at least this key.
 An unspent valid note, at a given point on the block chain, is one for which the note commitment has been publically revealed on the block chain prior to that point, but the nullifier has not.

 A transaction can contain transparent inputs, outputs, and scripts, which all work as in Bitcoin [Bitcoin-Protocol].
 It also can include JoinSplit descriptions, Spend descriptions, and Output descriptions.
 Together these describe shielded transfers which take in shielded input notes, and/or produce shielded output notes.
 (For Sprout, each JoinSplit description handles up to two shielded inputs and up to two shielded outputs.
 For Sapling, each shielded input or shielded output has its own description.)
-It is also possible for value to be transferred between the transparent and shielded domains.
+It is also possible for value to be transferred between chain value pools, either transparent or shielded; this always reveals the amount transferred.

-The nullifiers of the input notes are revealed (preventing them from being spent again) and the commitments of the output notes are revealed (allowing them to be spent in future).
+In each shielded transfer, the nullifiers of the input notes are revealed (preventing them from being spent again) and the commitments of the output notes are revealed (allowing them to be spent in future).
 A transaction also includes computationally sound zk-SNARK proofs and signatures, which prove that all of the following hold except with insignificant probability: